-At our 2017 Annual Meeting, our stockholders voted on an advisory resolution regarding the compensation of our named executive officers, which was approved by more than 96% of the votes cast on the proposal (the "Say-on-Pay proposal").
+At our 2018 Annual Meeting, more than 98% of the votes cast on the Say-on-Pay proposal voted in support of an advisory resolution regarding the compensation of our NEOs.
 These results demonstrated strong stockholder support for our overall executive compensation program.
 The Compensation Committee considered this favorable vote and determined that our current practices and processes did not require any significant modifications to address stockholder concerns.
 The Compensation Committee will continue to consider the outcome of these annual advisory votes when considering future executive compensation arrangements.

 In addition to our annual Say-on-Pay proposal, stockholders are encouraged to provide feedback on our corporate governance policies and our executive compensation programs, including their various components.
-We have reached out to and engaged in conversations with some of our larger stockholders regarding our compensation programs and philosophy, and have generally received positive feedback on our practices.
-We believe that these conversations have and will better situate our Company to modify our compensation programs to address stockholder concerns on an ongoing basis.
 Management reports to the Compensation Committee on issues or concerns our stockholders provide with respect to our executive compensation programs.
 We encourage stockholders to reach out to the Board or the Compensation Committee with any feedback on our executive compensation programs.
 For more information on providing feedback and the related procedures, please see "Corporate Governance - Communications with the Board and Reporting of Concerns" in this Proxy Statement.